-Who doesn’t love parades, old cars, and fireworks!?
-If you’re up for a road trip, head to one of these best places to celebrate the 4th of July in the United States?
+Are you looking for the best places to celebrate the 4th of July and all its’ festivities?
+I mean, who doesn’t love star spangled parades, shiny old cars, belly busting bbq’s and thunderous fireworks!
 From America’s small town battlefields and memorials to big city parades and massive fireworks, we’ll show why these cool patriotic destinations should be good reason to celebrate our Nation’s freedom, liberty and independence!

 In Deadwood, South Dakota, there’s a little known attraction called Tatanka: The Story of the American Bison.
 Founded by Kevin Costner, this educational monarch was created to bring awareness to its’ visitors regarding the real reasons that led to the unimaginable close-to-extinction of the Bison.
 Continue reading “Tatanka: Story of the American Bison – South Dakota”